connectomicslab/connectomemapper3/paper/paper.md

-  rfMRI / EEG dataset structured according to the BIDS standard, by interfacing with a number of widely adopted neuroimaging tools (inclusing FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData], mrtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012]), pycartool [@pycartool], and MNE [@GramfortEtAl2013a].
+  rfMRI / EEG dataset structured according to the BIDS standard, by interfacing with a number of widely adopted neuroimaging tools (inclusing FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData], mrtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012]).
-It has been developed around different principles and characteristics that are presented right after.
+It has been developed around different principles and characteristics that are highlighted right after.

-Design considerations with the implementation of modular, configurable, and containerized processing pipelines, empowered by nipype, handling datasets concordant to the BIDS standard, distributed as a BIDS App, makes it not only easy to install and use (as it provides the user with a computing environment in which the pipelines are guarantee to run, and where all dependencies are already installed) on a diversity of multi-modal BIDS datasets, but also efficient in managing and scaling the pipeline execution while recording provenance, and easy to customize it for specific needs.
-Each pipeline can be individually configured and executed with the aid of the user-friendly GUI and the output of each stage can be visually reviewed, enabling the user to keep an eye on the data being processed and easily understand the cause of the problems, change the parameters and re-execute when results are unsatisfactory.
-Outputs are organized following a BIDS derivatives-like structure where connectome files can be exported to a number of formats, such that not only connectomes can be opened by the most popular software packages used in this field to perform complex network analyzes, but also to facilitate the sharing of the derivatives in the BIDS App ecosystem.

-# Highlights

-\textbf{A unique parcellation scheme in the BIDS ecosystem.}
+\textbf{A new Lausanne parcellation scheme for multi-scale connectome mapping.}

-\textbf{A flexible workflow for multi-modal human connectome mapping in the BIDS ecosystem.} CMP3 is written in Python 3 and implements pipelines that maps the structural and / or functional connectomes from sMRI / dMRI and / or fMRI, for five macroscopic brain parcellation scales with hierarchical region grouping.
+\textbf{A flexible workflow in the BIDS ecosystem for integrative multi-modal human connectome analyses.} CMP3 is written in Python 3 and implements pipelines that maps the structural and / or functional connectomes from sMRI / dMRI and / or fMRI, for five macroscopic brain parcellation scales with hierarchical region grouping.